in the county of Lancashire

-Facts about the country of England, including location, climate, landscape, population, currency, government and more.
+Learn the basic facts about the country of England, including location, climate, landscape, population, currency, government and more, and explore our new historical facts database.

 England is an island country situated in North-West Europe, on the island of 'Great Britain'.